Why Frobenius weight normalization is ok#

 where the last line holds for \(W\neq0\).

-So, at least in the scale-invariant setting due to layer normalization, the Frobenius projection does not break the descent lemma.
+So, at least in the scale-invariant setting due to layer normalization, Frobenius normalization does not break the descent lemma.
 It just chooses a representative of the same function with controlled Frobenius norm.
-In fact, there is nothing special about Frobenious weight normalization - the same argument holds true for any kind of normalization.
+The argument is not specific to the Frobenius norm, but it does rely on the normalization being a global positive rescaling, so that replacing \(W^k\) by \(\widetilde W^k\) does not change the function value.

 Cite this post#